Michael-M-aher/location_picker_flutter_map/README.md

 # location_picker_flutter_map

-A Flutter package that provides Place search and Location picker for flutter maps with alot of cusomizations using Open Street Map.
+A Flutter package that provides Place search and Location picker for flutter maps with a lot of customizations using Open Street Map.

 ## Features